 Sooke, which derives its name from the T’sou-ke First Nations People, is just a 35min drive away from downtown Victoria.
 The seaside village offers vacationers a tranquil setting, the opportunity to learn about First Nations culture, and proximity to a large urban centre.
 Nestled between lush rain forests and the Pacific Ocean, the village deserves the oft-heard catch-phrase "Where the Rainforest Meets the Sea".
 Come see what the fuss is all about with a waterside vacation rental.

 Choose the perfect vacation rental

-Find your perfect vacation rental Sooke: from $65 per night
+Find your perfect vacation rental in Sooke: from $128 per night

 Apartments and vacation rentals with a kitchen

 Cook up a feast on your next vacation and book a Sooke rental with full kitchen.

 Looking for a home with a balcony?
 Check out these vacation homes in Sooke with their own private patios and balconies.

 If you have a pet, you can easily search and find a pet-friendly vacation rental in Sooke.
 Pet-friendly rentals in Sooke have standard prices of $438 per night.
 You can also find different accommodation options if you would like to stay near the city center, as more than a fifth of the pet-friendly rentals are less than 2 mile away from the center of the city (21).

 While in Sooke, don't pass over the chance to sample the local specialty, fresh salmon.
 If you're looking for West Coast Canadian cuisine, Wild Mountain Restaurant excels in Slow Food, prepared with organic ingredients.
 A short drive away from downtown Sooke brings you to the waterfront Stickleback West Coast Restaurant.
 This eatery is a must if you enjoy house burgers, plates of pasta, sandwiches, and wraps.
 Stickleback boasts one of the prettiest patios in lower Vancouver Island with beautiful forest views.